kstephens/ss/README.md

      (set! sym val)      =>  #<var! #<var sym up over> val>

 Initial variable reference expressions are symbols.
-Symbols are rewritten as internal variable expressions with "up-and-over" coordinates given the lexical environment.
+Symbols are rewritten as internal variable expressions with "up-and-over" coordinates given the lexical environment:
+"up" denotes how many parent closures the variable is bound, "over" denotes its position in the closure's argument vector.
 Variable expressions that are bound to top-level environments are rewritten as global variable expressions pointing to new cells containing the original variable value.
 Variables that are declared as constants are rewritten as quoted expressions of their value.
-Variable assignments are rewritten
+Variable assignments are rewritten as #<var!> forms with rewritten variables references.

 #### Constant Expression Folding